AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 7.7728724e-14
 ```

 now that we have `intsToReal`, any operation which is defined on `Rational` can be straightforwardly extended to the full reals.
 Multiplication seems like an obvious choice.
 The only real complication is multiplying intervals.
 Depending on the values and the signs of the two ends of the intervals, the lower and upper bounds could vary quite a bit.
-We must calculate all four posibilities and pull out the smallest and largest.
+We must calculate all four possibilities and pull out the smallest and largest.

 ```haskell
 intTimes :: Interval -> Interval -> Interval